A unified recipe for deriving (time-uniform) PAC-Bayes bounds: PAC-Bayes Bounds via Supermartingales

-However, despite there being no such assumptions, the fact that we must have $\E[f_t(Z_t,\theta)|\F_{t-1}]<\infty$ is implicitly relying on a type of dependence between $f_t$ and the past.
-In some sense, then, the lack of distributional assumptions places the burden on $(f_t)$ as opposed to $(Z_t)$.
-Thus, while the mathematics holds with no conditions on $(Z_t)$, the bounds may be meaningless for ill-behaved data and/or losses.
+By definition of (conditional) subGaussianity, the expected value term in the above display is at most 1.
+This demonstrates that $(N_t(\theta))$ is a nonnegative supermartingale, meaning that Theorem~\ref{thm:pac-bayes-bounded-proc} applies.
+The same reasoning holds for other bounds we will present: if $\exp\{\lambda_t\Delta_t(\theta) - g_t|\F_{t-1}\}$ has expectation at most 1, then $(\exp\{\sum_i\lambda_i\Delta_i(\theta) - \sum_ig_i\})_{t\geq 1}$ is a supermartingale, yielding a time-uniform PAC-Bayes bound with no independence assumptions on the data.
+However, we feel it important to emphasize that there is no free lunch.
+Despite there being no such assumptions, the fact that we must have $\E[f_t(Z_t,\theta)|\F_{t-1}]<\infty$ is implicitly relying on a type of dependence between $f_t$ and the past.
+In some sense, the lack of distributional assumptions places the burden on $(f_t)$ as opposed to $(Z_t)$.
+Thus, while the mathematics holds with no conditions on $(Z_t)$, the bounds may be meaningless for very ``ill-behaved'' data and/or losses.

 We now present a novel bound for subGaussian losses based on the method of mixtures.
 Fix $\lambda_i = \lambda$ above to consider the supermartingale $M_t(\lambda,\theta) := \prod_{i=1}^t \exp\big\{\lambda \Delta_i(\theta) - \frac{\lambda^2}{2}\sigma_i^2\big\}.$ As discussed in Section~\ref{sec:background} and proven in Appendix~\ref{app:mixtures}, the mixture